Strategy

 Custom labels Allows segmentation by margin, season, bestseller, stock, return risk or launch

 Feed quality matters in Google Ads for fashion e-commerce, Meta catalog ads, TikTok Shop and Performance Max.
-A weak feed quietly caps every campaign downstream.
+A weak feed quietly limits every catalogue-dependent campaign downstream.

 Creative that sells apparel